Austin TX Real Estate, Homes For Sale - Discover the Perfect Austin Real Estate Property with JoaRealty

 When signed into law by the President, the bill, which will apply retroactively, will cover the lapse period from June 1 to the date of enactment of the extension.
 Without flood insurance, households buying homes in the 100-year floodplain cannot obtain mortgage financing.

-POSTED BY: Susie Kang AT 04:01 pm | Permalink | E-mail this
+Posted by: Susie Kang AT 04:01 pm | Permalink | Email

 Susie Kang, CCIM, CIPS, CRS